RonAutumn/pilab/dashboard/README.md

 # CinePi Dashboard

+## Devtools and Favicon
+This project expects a favicon and a Chrome DevTools placeholder to avoid 404 noise during development.

+- Favicon path: `dashboard/static/favicon.ico`
+- Devtools JSON path: `dashboard/.well-known/appspecific/com.chrome.devtools.json`

+Both files are created automatically as empty placeholders during setup, but you can replace them with real content anytime.

 A modern, responsive web dashboard for controlling CinePi timelapse camera systems.
 Built with Flask, featuring real-time updates, comprehensive camera controls, and a beautiful user interface.

 ## 🚀 Features